All Episodes

 Welcome back, Rush Limbaugh, off and running a brand new day of broadcast excellence here at the Limbaugh Institute.

-The uh the photograph that I described of all of the new regulations added to the Federal Register last year versus the number of pages of new real law was provided by Senator Mike Lee.
+The photograph that I described of all of the new regulations added to the Federal Register last year versus the number of pages of new real law was provided by Senator Mike Lee.

 I have the picture.

-I'm gonna turn on the ditto cam.
+I'm going to turn on the ditto cam.

 I've got it zoomed in so you can see this.